Cardiff, Bute Park Foraging Courses

 As well as a nationally significant arboretum containing the most champion trees of any UK public park, the area is home to a lot of wildlife including woodpeckers, herons and even otters.

 We will meet at the Castle Street entrance to the park, outside the Pettigrew tearooms.
-The course starts there with a short introduction on what to look for and a brief of the general countryside codes, where they relate to foragers.
+The course starts there with a short introduction on what to look for, our foraging code and a brief of the Countryside Act, where it relates to foraging.
 Tea or coffee is available from the cafe.

 Then we’ll set off on a roughly 2.5 hour walk around the park and along the River Taff, teaching you how to identify the different plants, flowers, fruits and mushrooms that we find.